clefebvre/libadvaita/doc/adaptive-layouts.md

 # Split Views

-Libadwaita provides two containers for creating multi-pane layouts that can collapse on small widths: [class@NavigationSplitView] and [class@OverlaySplitView].
+Libadvaita provides two containers for creating multi-pane layouts that can collapse on small widths: [class@NavigationSplitView] and [class@OverlaySplitView].